 There are plenty of campsites with covered picnic areas and fire pits.
 Most sites are in heavily treed areas offering plenty of shade.
 These sites are located along the bluffs and shores of Lake Grapevine offering great views of the lake.
 All sites are non-electric sites.

 There are restroom facilities within the park and campground.
-And you are just a short drive away from Twin Coves Marina and Little Pete’s Restaurant if you decide that cooking out over an open fire does not work for you.
+And you are just a short drive away from Twin Coves Marina and Rockin S Bar and Grill if you decide that cooking out over an open fire does not work for you.

-This is a really great park and has the best camping on Lake Grapevine.
-Cost for a campsite per night is only $10.
-That is a great deal.
+This is a really great park and one of the best campgrounds on Lake Grapevine.
+There is a fee required to camp.

-You can reserve a campsight online at Recreation.gov.
+You can reserve a campsite online at Recreation.gov.

 Our take on the available campsites: